lafleurss/twitter-clone/README.md

 Developed a suitable database schema and wrote Spring services and controllers to handle requests, perform validation and business logic, and to transform data between the API and database models.

 ## Testing the API
 Included in this skeleton are 2 json files required to run the test suite for the project.
 To run the tests you will need postman's newman CLI.
 To install newman run the command `npm install -g newman`.
-Once newman is installed you need to navigate to the folder containing the Assessment 1 Test Suite & Assessment 1 environment json files.
-Once there you can run the command `newman run "Assessment 1 Test Suite.postman_collection.json" -e "Assessment 1.postman_environment.json"`.
+Once newman is installed you need to navigate to the folder containing the Twitter Clone Test Suite & Twitter Clone environment json files.
+Once there you can run the command `newman run "Twitter Clone Test Suite.postman_collection.json" -e "Twitter Clone.postman_environment.json"`.
 When all tests are passing successfully you will pass 330 assertions and should see something similar to the following in your terminal:

 <img width="458" alt="successful_tests" src="https://user-images.githubusercontent.com/12191780/222555974-53992ad3-155c-4e77-9205-bc3b908e093c.png">